MRCardoso/git-code/topics/branch.md

 ## Topic branchs
 ```
 when a new branch is created, he will have all file according the current branch
+when you clones a repository, already comes a default branch 'master'
 ```

 ### list all branch